Video by Ian Moise / Save the Children

 Community Engagement and Accountability: As the Clean Clinic Approach demonstrates, WASH in HCF change can happen by creating competition and accountability; when HCF staff know they are being “graded,” they perform better.
 Under the Clean Clinic Approach, this accountability mechanism is created through government inspections.
 However, what happens when governments do not perform this function or when the budget is insufficient?
 The community, as recipients of quality care, can also play a role.
 Inclusion of community members on HCF management teams can ensure community needs are represented, and serve as an accountability feedback loop between the community and the facility.

-For countries and USAID missions considering WASH in HCF programming, MCSP has the proven technical experience and knowledge to support the development of national programs, pilot programs, and full-scale implementation of the Clean Clinic Approach.
-In 2018, MCSP expects to replicate its Clean Clinic Approach in Guatemala while also supporting several USAID priority countries with WASH in HCF needs.
+For countries and USAID missions considering WASH in HCF programming, MCSP had the proven technical experience and knowledge to support the development of national programs, pilot programs, and full-scale implementation of the Clean Clinic Approach.
+MCSP replicated its Clean Clinic Approach in Guatemala while also supporting several USAID priority countries with WASH in HCF needs.

 MCSP WASH Senior Specialist

 MCSP Senior Communications Specialist